evturn/glorified/config/tasks.md

 -Click username shows all details

--Refresh MenuList menu when new note is added
++Refresh MenuList menu when new note is added

--Fix duplicates on POST
++Fix duplicates on POST
--Fix DELETE and PUT routes
++Fix DELETE and PUT routes

 +Checkmark adds sets model {done: true}
 +Trash deletes item from DB